Skip to the Main Content

 More importantly, he doesn’t say why he’s only considering planar, tree-shaped Feynman diagrams!
 This restriction kicks in naturally only when we consider the limit nn \to \infty, so I assume that’s what he’s implicitly doing.
 There’s a long line of work on the large-nn limit of SU(n)SU(n) Yang–Mills theory, and how in this limit we can do a 1/n1/n expansion where the terms of order 1/n k1/n^k correspond to Feynman diagrams that can first be drawn on a surface of genus kk.

 Once Arkani-Hamed restricts himself to planar, tree-shaped Feynman diagrams, he is studying trees drawn on a disk, with 3 edges meeting at each vertex because of the 3 in the Tr(Φ 3)\mathrm{Tr}(\Phi^3) theory.
-At this point associahedra becomes inevitable — because each such tree is a vertex in some associahedron!
-Or we can draw them dually as ways of connecting up the vertices of a polygon to chop it into triangles:
+At this point the appearance associahedra becomes inevitable — because trees of this kind are precisely the vertices of associahedra!
+Arkani-Hamed draws these trees dually as ways of connecting up the vertices of a polygon to chop it into triangles:

-Restricting to tree-shaped Feynman diagrams is an extreme simplification.
-(Luckily I just listened to his second lecture, and he said that in the third lecture he’d consider diagrams with loops.)
+Restricting to tree-shaped Feynman diagrams is an extreme simplification, so it’s not clear how close to the essence of quantum field theory we are getting.
+Luckily I just listened to his second lecture, and he said that in the third lecture he’d consider diagrams with loops.

 But enough complaining!
 Arkani-Hamed’s talk has excited me to the point where I’m having a new fantasy about the future of fundamental physics.
 Attempts to cook up a theory of quantum gravity remain stalled.
 People turn to studying what already works: quantum field theory.
 They start finding more and more new structures there.
 Eventually this changes our picture of what quantum field theory is to the point where it breaks the logjam we’re experiencing today.
 Not only do people figure out how to make nonperturbative quantum field theory fully rigorous, they figure out things we can’t imagine yet… and eventually this leads to really earth-shaking developments.